loust333/overtime-app/README.md

 ## UI
 - x Bootstrap -> formatting
-- Icons from Font Awesome
+- x Icons from Font Awesome
 - x Update the styles for forms

 Learning in https://stackskills.com/courses/professional-rails-code-along

 ## Refactor TO DO
-- Refactor posts/_form for admin user with status
+- x Refactor posts/_form for admin user with status